Judd Trump: 2011–2014

-Trump met John Higgins in back-to-back Players Tour Championship finals, losing the first 2–4, but gaining revenge in the second, the Bulgarian Open by whitewashing Higgins 4–0.
-Trump reached the final of the Premier League, having beaten Neil Robertson in the semi-finals, but he lost 2–7 to Stuart Bingham.
-In the defence of his 2011 UK Championship title, Trump played Mark Joyce in the first round.
-Despite leading 3–0 and 5–2, Trump lost the last four frames of the match to suffer a major shock exit against the world number 50.
-The disappointment was compounded when Mark Selby went on to win the title, reclaiming the top ranking in the process.
-Trump was defeated 1–6 by Graeme Dott at the Masters, and 4–5 by Anthony Hamilton in the first round of the German Masters.
-He regained his form and the world number one ranking at the Welsh Open.
-He came back from 1–3 down to beat Dominic Dale 4–3 in the first round, after which he asserted that "players are changing their game to play slower against me.
-Dominic was too slow for himself and it caught him out towards the end".
-More comfortable victories ensued over Andrew Higginson and Pankaj Advani to set up a semi-final meeting with Stephen Maguire.
-Trump initially raced into a 2–0 lead only to lose five frames in succession to the rejuvenated Maguire.
-Trump pulled back two more frames and looked set to force a decider after a 50 break in the tenth frame, but Maguire ground out the frame and won the match 6–4.
+Trump met Higgins in two Players Tour Championship finals, losing the Kay Suzanne Memorial Trophy 2–4, but triumphing in the second, the Bulgarian Open, by whitewashing Higgins 4–0.
+He also reached the final of the 2012 Premier League after beating Robertson in the semi-finals, but lost 2–7 to Stuart Bingham.
+In the defence of his UK Championship title, Trump played Mark Joyce in the first round.
+After leading 5–2, Trump lost the last four frames of the match to exit the tournament.
+He also lost his position at the top of the world rankings.
+He exited early at both the Masters and the German Masters, but regained the world number one ranking at the Welsh Open, coming back from 1–3 down to beat Dale 4–3 in the first round, after which Trump stated that "players are changing their game to play slower against me."
+He progressed to the semi-finals, in which Maguire defeated him 6–4.